janetjoywilson/janetjoywilson.github.io/_posts/2016-08-19-have-you-heard-books-sound-great.md

 I witnessed machines & robots producing One Use Only audiobooks that are mailed free to 4,500 clients DAILY by the Canada Post.
 Impressive to say the least.

-I had a tour of the facility because I was participating in the [Cycling for Libraries](http://www.cyclingforlibraries.org/) un-conference in Ontario – their first ever North American Tour!
+I had a tour of the facility because I was participating in the [Cycling for Libraries] un-conference in Ontario – their first ever North American Tour!

-## what is Cycling for Libraries?
+## what is [Cycling for Libraries]?

-Founded in 2011, the Cycling for libraries is an international cycling conference for librarians and library lovers.
+Founded in 2011, the [Cycling for Libraries] is an international cycling conference for librarians and library lovers.
 It aims to advocate libraries and increase awareness of the valuable services and resources that libraries offer to the community.
 I signed up because I'm a book and a cycling advocate.
 The schedule was 100km a day for 5 days.
 Could I do it?
 I didn't know but if I didn't try then I really wouldn't know and when you're in a group of 30 you have to keep pedaling!
 I am writing this after the fact so I did indeed survive and truly it was epic!
 Will I do it again?
 YES!
 2017 will be in Helsinki and I can't wait!!

 ## audiobooks